Pelican Rapids Schools Driver’s Education Program Overview

 - Minnesota Driver’s Test Checklists

-- Region 7 Exam Station Hours and Services
+- Region 7 Exam Station Hours and Services (this page is currently unavailable)

 - Schedule BEHIND THE WHEEL EXAM with Driver and Vehicle Services